LF-digitala-kanaler/LFDS/content/components/web/button-and-links/buttons.md

       #### With an arrow

-      If the user enters a new service (which normally renders a change in the visual framework) this is conveyed by using a version of our buttons with an arrow appended on the right side of the button and text of the button is aligned to the left.
+      If the user enters a new service/technical environment (which normally renders a change in the visual framework) this is conveyed by using a version of our buttons with an arrow appended on the right side of the button and text of the button is aligned to the left.

       #### With loading state

-      A modifier which we wish we didn't need to have.
+      A modifier which we wish we there was no need to have.
 Add a loading state to your button if you expect that the user might have to wait for a response (like the next page) after clicking on the button.
 The loading state is our [spinner ](../system-display/spinner)adapted to buttons.

       ## Please consider